Licensed. Bonded.

 - Covers accidental damage to your home or belongings during the project

-- Covers third-party bodily injury claims that might arise on your property
+- Covers third-party bodily injury claims that arise on your property

 - You are never financially liable for accidents caused by our crew

-- Certificate of insurance available to you upon request, before work begins
+- Certificate of insurance available to you before work begins

 - An uninsured contractor’s accident becomes your homeowner’s insurance claim